Henry Jordan

-Henry Wendell Jordan (January 26, 1935 – February 21, 1977) was an American professional football player who was a defensive tackle for 13 seasons in the National Football League with the Cleveland Browns and Green Bay Packers.
+Henry Wendell Jordan (January 26, 1935 – February 21, 1977) was an American professional football player who was a defensive tackle for 13 seasons in the National Football League (NFL) with the Cleveland Browns and Green Bay Packers.
+He played college football for the Virginia Cavaliers and was selected in the fifth round of the 1957 NFL draft.
 He played in the NFL from 1957 to 1969 and is a member of the Pro Football Hall of Fame.